akhil-k-m/akhil-k-m/README.md

 # 💫 About Me:
 👩‍💻Passionate Data Decoder: Transforming numbers into actionable insights.<br>
 🚀Compelling Storyteller of Data: Bridging the gap between complex data trends and compelling narratives.<br>
-🎯Versatile Achiever: Balancing analytical prowess with a flair for poetry, theater, and diverse creative expressions.<br>I 👯 I’m currently learning Machine Learning and Python.<br>
+🎯Versatile Achiever: Balancing analytical prowess with a flair for poetry, theater, and diverse creative expressions.<br>
+👯 I’m currently learning Machine Learning and Python.<br>
 🌱 I’m looking to collaborate on Datasets for Analysis and Visualization projects.